brightlayer-ui/.github/CONTRIBUTING.md

 6. Make changes and verify the code.
    Pull requests will only be accepted if they pass the following mandatory checks:

-- the code is formatted via `yarn prettier` with the [PX Blue prettier](https://github.com/pxblue/code-standards/tree/dev/prettier-config) configuration
+- the code is formatted via `yarn prettier` with the [Brightlayer UI prettier](https://github.com/brightlayer-ui/code-standards/tree/dev/prettier-config) configuration
-- the code is linted via `yarn lint` using the [PX Blue ESLint](https://github.com/pxblue/code-standards/tree/dev/eslint-config) configuration
+- the code is linted via `yarn lint` using the [Brightlayer UI ESLint](https://github.com/brightlayer-ui/code-standards/tree/dev/eslint-config) configuration
 - the code builds successfully via `yarn build` (where appropriate).
 - the code passes all tests via `yarn test` (some repositories include additional tests that must also pass).
 - the branch name, commit messages, and pull request formats adhere to the requirements described above.